phillion9503/algorepo/README.md

-# java-algo
+# algorepo
-This repository contains the data structures and algorithms.
+This repository contains the data structures and algorithms implemented in java.